department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/community-care-direct-scheduling/research/2024-06 Community Care Self-Scheduling - Usability and Concept Testing/conversation-guide.md

 - Ok, thank you!
 That concludes that activity and is everything we need to go through today.

 - Do you have any other questions for me or additional comments about what we’ve reviewed today together?

+_Note for moderator: If time is getting close, skip this question._

    - Ok, and just curious, would you expect VA to contact you if you haven't self-scheduled your first appointment leading up the referral's expiration date?
       - And, when and how would you expect for VA to contact you? (_If needed: For example, one week before the expiration date, one week after the referral was approved?
 For example, on VA.gov, by phone, by letter?_)

 - _If the participant agreed to record this session:_
    - Lastly, I'd like to confirm once again: **Are you still okay if we use any video or audio clips from this session?"** We won’t share any information that identifies you, and we’ll remove your face and name from any videos if we do share them.